pedrosoares/WhatsApp-Conversation-Menu/README.md

 Requires Android
 ----
-Compatible with Android 2.3 (GINGERBREAD - 9) and above.
+Compatible with Android 4.4 (KITKAT - 15) and above.

 Apk
 ----